 This Style is an occupational lease schedule for use on a purchase of property for development purposes.
 It is designed to be annexed to our report on title to give a brief overview of the key terms of tenancies, as an addition to the full occupational lease reports for a transaction.

-This Style provides suspensive conditions for missives in Scotland for relating to measurements, surveys, planning permission, necessary consents, availability of utilities and services, obtaining funding and satisfaction of title.
+This Style provides suspensive conditions for missives in Scotland for relating to measurements, surveys, planning permission, necessary consents, availability of utilities and services, obtaining funding, satisfaction of title and a Covid-19 viability condition.

 This Style is for use in connection with an option agreement where the buyer wishes to secure the option to enable the option to be noted on the title sheet to the property by reference to the standard security.
 Any third party purchaser of the seller’s interest will become aware of the existence of the option when carrying out title due diligence on the property.
 It does not allow the buyer to take title to the property in the event of default of the seller.